Acousto-optic reconstruction of exterior sound field based on concentric circle sampling with circular harmonic expansion: Simulation

+Figure~\ref{Fig_5} depicts the reconstructed sound fields and reconstruction errors of the four methods: FBP, ART, PWE, and CHE.
+These reconstructions were performed with the sound sources located at the central coordinates (0, 0).
+We employed $N\,$=$\,10, 15, 20, 30, 40$ for CHE for frequencies: 1$\,$kHz, 2$\,$kHz, 4$\,$kHz, 8$\,$kHz, and 16$\,$kHz, respectively.
 The results show that both FBP and ART successfully reconstructed sound fields that generally match the reference field within the inner region between the two circles, $R_\mathrm{min}$ and $R_\mathrm{max}$.
 However, the reconstruction becomes entirely inaccurate outside this region, with the appearance of unwanted patterns at a resolution much finer than the wavelength, which is unrelated to the actual sound field.
 For PWE, the reconstruction errors are apparently higher than those of FBP and ART, indicating that the physical model employed for the interior problem is inappropriate for solving the exterior problem.
 In contrast, the proposed CHE approach consistently yielded the highest quality reconstructions among the four methods under consideration.
 The results also indicate that as the sound frequency increases, such as at 8\,kHz and 16\,kHz, conventional algorithms like FBP, ART, and PWE almost fail to reconstruct the sound field properly.
 In contrast, CHE successfully addresses the challenge of sound field reconstruction at high frequencies while maintaining a good level of reconstruction quality.

 Figure~\ref{Fig_6} illustrates the reconstruction results in scenarios where sound sources are positioned at varying distances from the central location (off-center).
-For ease of implementation and to ensure a fair comparison, we used the same number of circular harmonics as in Fig.~\ref{fig:05}, even though the off-center sound fields exhibit greater complexity.
-The outcomes reveal that FBP, ART, and PWE exhibit suboptimal reconstruction performances similar to the centered sound field scenario in Fig.~\ref{fig:05}.
+For ease of implementation and to ensure a fair comparison, we used the same number of circular harmonics as in Fig.~\ref{Fig_5}, even though the off-center sound fields exhibit greater complexity.
+The outcomes reveal that FBP, ART, and PWE exhibit suboptimal reconstruction performances similar to the centered sound field scenario in Fig.~\ref{Fig_5}.
 CHE delivers sufficient reconstruction quality for 1, 2, and 4 kHz, whereas it failed to reconstruct the field for higher frequencies at 8 and 16 kHz.